 Some companies need a robust billing and/or revenue management solution.
 Others don’t.
 If you run a small to medium-sized business with traditional accounting procedures and a simple billing structure, your business needs can probably be met by Microsoft Excel or a generic enterprise resource planning (ERP) system like Oracle, SAP, or Microsoft Dynamics.

-On other other hand, if you manage a business with complex accounting requirements -- either in billing, or in how revenue can be recognized -- there's a good chance you'll need something a little more robust in your day-today operations.
+On the other hand, if you manage a business with complex accounting requirements — either in billing or in how revenue can be recognized — there’s a good chance you’ll need something a little more robust in your day-to-day operations.

 When Do I Need a Complex Billing or Revenue Management System?

-Security and Accessibility.
-By consolidating your transaction data in a dedicated system, you gain a lot of additional control over who can -- and can't -- gain access to it.
-Information flows are improved while confidential data stays where it should.
+- Security and Accessibility.
+By consolidating your transaction data in a dedicated system, you gain a lot of additional control over who can — and can’t — gain access to it.
+Information flows are improved while confidential data stays where it should be.

 Which System is Right for Me?

-While every company has its own specific requirements, there's a few criteria that hold true regardless of your business model or industry.
+While every company has its own specific requirements, there are a few criteria that hold true regardless of your business model or industry.
 These include:

 Compatibility with Your Existing Infrastructure

 Any reasonably sized business will have built up at least some level of ERP and financial infrastructure over the years.
-Unless you're looking to do a whole-system rip and replace, you'll need a product that's capable of integrating with your existing solutions.
-Movement of data from system to system is an important part of the puzzle -- disconnected systems can create a whole range of problems and potentially require you to use manual workarounds to fill the gaps.
+Unless you’re looking to do a whole-system rip and replace, you’ll need a product that’s capable of integrating with your existing solutions.
+The movement of data from system to system is an important part of the puzzle — disconnected systems can create a whole range of problems and potentially require you to use manual workarounds to fill the gaps.